• Skip to primary navigation

 Arugula

-This spicy, leafy green is a good source of vitamin K, calcium, and antioxidants like sulforaphane.
-It has a slightly bitter flavor that pairs well with a variety of dishes, from salads to sandwiches.
 You can enjoy it as baby leaves (the kind you get in bags or clamshell containers) or as more mature bunches (which will be much more peppery and used more for cooking rather than raw eating).

-Growing arugula in the home garden or a container is actually quite easy and I recommend it to anyone starting a food-growing journey.
+Growing arugula in the home garden or a container garden is actually quite easy and I recommend it to anyone starting a food-growing journey.

 Carrots

 These sweet, crunchy vegetables are a good source of vitamin A, potassium, and antioxidants like beta-carotene.
 They have a slightly sweet, earthy flavor that pairs well with a variety of dishes.
 As a cool weather crop, they love the colder temperatures of fall, winter and spring.
-When shopping for carrots in April, look for bunched carrots.
-Smaller spring-harvested carrots are one of the earliest crops you can enjoy as the growing season kicks into gear.
+It is also very easy to grow carrots in the home garden.

 Fava beans